hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 this one seems best

-[16:36:21](#JE0e4IIoJ6fN4X7wZsQtP4T3JCaTKa8BQ0WymCUquws) <hiiamboris (NOT THIS ONE)>: ideally we want `collect into` but it's broken on binary Ì†ΩÌ∏ü
+[16:36:21](#JE0e4IIoJ6fN4X7wZsQtP4T3JCaTKa8BQ0WymCUquws) <hiiamboris (NOT THIS ONE)>: ideally we want `collect into` but it's broken on binary üòü

 [16:37:27](#YjwSUpe0hMgBWYF13onnTSOO5si0pdRhkWOpBRAkP60) <hiiamboris (NOT THIS ONE)>:
 I find it suspicious though that parse's `change` is that slow

 [18:52:23](#SchQUsqjMs1E0-uTcARj1OArS1y0T21wtjmKLCtXlNI) <toomasv>:
 Thanks!
-But.. er.. this doesn't work  Ì†ΩÌ∏ß
+But.. er.. this doesn't work  üòß

 [19:03:59](#6s7M5mAcWUCZkHu3x-lc7Evr5BOCZ_MoQDWeFWxnfrQ) <toomasv>:
 It works (and is best so far) this way: